-Pupils should normally complete homework at home, but there are supervised homework clubs in both the Prep and Senior Schools each week day after school.
+Pupils should normally complete homework at home, but there are supervised homework clubs in both the Prep and Senior Schools each weekday, after school.

 No extra homework will be set in the holidays for pupils in the Prep School or those up to and including Year 9 in the Senior School.
+Optional tasks can be set but cannot be enforced.
 Homework may be set for pupils in Years 10 to 13 in the holidays in preparation for public examinations.